fauu/mpv-sub-cheat/README.md

 -->
 # mpv-sub-cheat

-> Hold a key to peek at three most recent subtitles.
-Made with language learning
+> Hold a key to peek at the three most recent subtitles.
+Made with language
-> in mind
+> learning in mind

 Work in progress.
 Documentation coming once the initial version is completed.